JeremyBYU/LoopIt/README.md

 [![run on repl.it](https://repl.it/badge/github/JeremyBYU/LoopIt)](https://repl.it/@JeremyBYU/LoopIt)

 This repository contains a PowerPoint lecture and accompanying source code to teach about C++ Loops.
-The code can run online using repl.it using or locally per the procedures below.
+The code can run online or locally per the procedures below.

 ## Run Online